blank-usrname/Fall22Project3/README.md

 # Reed CS 122 Final Project

+## DOCUMENTED BUGS

+* For some reason, "Boss" and "Straggler" move, even though they should not be able to.
+* Level up system does not account for non-integer values properly, and will skip assignment of stats if non-integer (?) value is inputted.
+Be careful here!

 ## A "story", of sorts

 Your fiancee demands that you buy them a specific ring.